dennessu/oculus-app-store/docs/markdown/Deployment Guide.md

 ### Prepare Machine
 Prepare the crypto.core.key used to encrypt passwords in the configuration files.
 The following script assumes $CRYPTO_KEY is the key.
-Run the following command using devops account:
+Run the following commands using devops account:
 ```
 grep "$HOSTNAME" /etc/hosts || sudo bash -c 'echo 127.0.0.1 $HOSTNAME >> /etc/hosts'
 sudo mkdir /var/silkcloud